Is Ohio A Good State to Buy A Home?

 While living in Ohio has many perks, it has its downsides.
 For example, you may not be thrilled with the climate if you’re not into four-season weather.
 Summers can get humid and hot with very little breeze or afternoon storms to offer relief.
 The bitter cold winters can leave no room for outdoor activities.
 The southern part sees much less snow than the north, meaning it’s cold without the perks of skiing or ice skating.
 At the same time, those lake-effect snows mean northern Ohioans must get used to digging out their cars and driveways after a good storm.

-If public transportation is your go-to form of transportation, then living in Ohio might throw you a curveball since there is no widespread or reliable transit system.
-Inside the cities, the bus networks aren’t horrible, but it’s definitely easier to get around by car.
+If public transportation is your go-to way of getting around, living in Ohio might throw you a curveball.
+There is no widespread or reliable transit system.
+Inside the larger cities, the bus networks aren’t horrible, but it’s definitely easier to get around by car.

 In addition, parts of the state are pretty, like the Marblehead peninsula along Lake Erie or the Hocking Hills region in southwestern Ohio.
-But in between, the glacial plain means much of the state is just flat farmland.
+But in between, the glacial plain means much of central Ohio is just flat farmland.

 Major cities like Cleveland, Cincinnati, and Columbus are balanced by small towns that don’t quite have all the amenities of a modern metropolis.
-You can go places with little access to cell service, high-speed internet, or stores that stay open after 9pm.
+There are rural places with little access to cell service, high-speed internet, or stores that stay open after 9 pm.

-While everyone wants to live in different places for different reasons, thinking about these potential drawbacks before settling down in Ohio is certainly something to take into account.
+While everyone wants to live in different places for different reasons, thinking about these potential drawbacks before settling down in Ohio is certainly something to consider.

 Living in Ohio

-There’s no right or wrong answer about which state is good to buy a home.
-It’s about what you want from your life and if the place has the amenities you need.
+There’s no right or wrong answer about which state is good for buying a home.
+It’s about what you want from life and whether the place has the amenities you need.

 Ohio’s no doubt an affordable state on the whole.
 It’s easy to live comfortably in this midwestern state with reasonable housing, grocery, and utility prices.
-Residents can access outdoor activities thanks to the city Metro Park systems or nearby state preserves.
+Residents have many outdoor recreation opportunities thanks to the city Metro Park systems or nearby state preserves.
 And the state’s major cities have enough arts and cultural attractions to stay entertained all year round.

-If Ohio sounds interesting to you, why not learn more about the state and some of its best places to live?
+If Ohio sounds interesting, why not learn more about the state and some of its best places to live?
 Check out our moving guide or learn about Ohio from a local real estate agent.

 Start Your Home Search